longtu/LeetCode/algo/src/wr/leetcode/algo/Facebook/Facebook.md

+##Behavior
+1. Difficult problem.
+  * AuditGrading Decision Base
+  * Memory Leak caused by initiating service client
+1. Production bug, how to avoid.
+  * DetailPage visibility setting
+  * Database truncation
+1. Cross Team, how to communicate them to listen to us.
+  * Omiga calling R-T-D in batches.
+From all at once to reduced load.
+1. Why Facebook?
+  * Easily can make impact
+  * Contribute to OpenSource
+1. How to improve Facebook?
+  * Community Based Used Inventory Sharing/Selling Platform

 # Design:
 1. Shorten URL 2
 1. 1 T messages of max 10 words, how do you build the index table and how many machines to host?